molebox/gatsby-theme-pocket/README.md

 ### Authorize your pocket account

 You will first need to authorize your pocket credentials.
-Install the package `@hungrybearstudio/gatsby-theme-pocket-setup` and run `yarn pocket-setup` from the command line.
+Run `yarn pocket-setup` from the command line.
 Open the browser at the given url and authorize your account.
 You will then be given an access-token unique to your account.
 Save this as you will need to pass this to the `gatsby-theme-pocket` in the next step.

 ### Setup theme